Spain's Best Places You Should Visit

 The wetland lagoons provide shelter and food for thousands of birds.
 Donana is one of Spain’s prized national parks and for good reason.
-A myriad of landscapes captivate visitors who come to enjoy the large amount of wildlife, the pristine unspoilt beaches, the nature trails and the moving dune systems.
+A myriad of landscapes captivate visitors who come to enjoy a large amount of wildlife, the pristine unspoiled beaches, nature trails and the moving dune systems.

 50. Historic town of Ronda

-Just a 30 minute drive form the busy Costa del Sol beach resorts in southern Spain you will find the stunning townronda of Ronda.
+Just a 30-minute drive from the busy Costa del Sol beach resorts in southern Spain you will find the stunning town of Ronda.
 Built on an isolated ridge of the Sierra Ronda, the town is split in half by a gaping river gorge, El Tajo, which drops a sheer 130 metres on three sides.
 Still more spectacular, the gorge is spanned by a stupendous eighteenth-century arched bridge, the Puente Nuevo, while tall whitewashed houses lean from its precipitous edges.

 Much of the attraction of Ronda lies in this extraordinary view, or in walking down to the Rio Guadalquivir or following one of the donkey tracks through the rich green valley below.
 A must place visit if you plan to holiday anywhere near the Costa del Sol.

 51. The Valley of the Fallen – El Valle de los Caidos